-- a.
-The data manager and statisticians will re-check all data sent from the sites for outliers, coding errors and missing values. - b.
+- e.
+Any errors found will be corrected by referring to the filled questionnaire or if required by a revisit to the participant. - a.
+The data manager and statisticians will re-check all data entered for outliers, coding errors and missing values. - b.
 The data will be checked for missing values, outliers and inconsistency by running do-files.
-Queries will be generated for inappropriate data and query rates will be calculated for sites, interviewers and outcome. - c.
-Expected query rates: Every time a query is located it will be given a mark of one, once all data are checked for all sites, the query marks will be summed and using denominators of total fields per site, total fields per interviewer per site and total outcome fields per site, query rates for site, interviewer and outcome will be respectively generated.
-Acceptable query rates will be same as the error rates described above, 0.001 for site and interviewer and zero for outcome fields.
+Queries will be generated for inappropriate data and query rates will be calculated for interviewers and outcome. - c.
+Expected query rates: Every time a query is located it will be given a mark of one, once all data are checked, the query marks will be summed and using denominators of total fields per interviewer will be generated.
+Acceptable query rates will be: